sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

       0.0511114082399688

 - **tol** or **tolerance:** The numerical values returned by the line is only verified to the given tolerance.
+It is useful when the output is subject to numerical noise (rounding error/floating point arithmetic).

-  - This may be prefixed by ``abs[olute]`` or ``rel[ative]`` to specify whether to measure absolute or relative error
+  - This may be prefixed by ``abs[olute]`` or ``rel[ative]`` to specify whether to measure **absolute** or **relative** error.

-  - Defaults to relative error except when the expected value is exactly zero

-  - Works with complex numbers
+  - **Zero** values are always tested relative error.

   ::